Role of charge transfer in catalytic hydrogen oxidation over platinum: Introduction

-\Cref{Sect:EmpEv} examines the empirical evidence and uses quantum chemistry models to describe the channels that contribute to the electron attachment-detachment events in \cref{hydrogen_oxydation_stoi}.
-The products, $\mathrm{(H_2O)_n}$, and the reactants, $\mathrm{H_2}$ and $\mathrm{O_2}$, are electroneutral, but \cref{hydrogen_oxydation_stoi} involves anionic intermediates at the metal-gas interface.
+The product, $\mathrm{H_2O}$ in \cref{Eq:H2O0}, and the reactants, $\mathrm{H_2}$ and $\mathrm{O_2}$ in \cref{Eq:O2Diss0,Eq:H2Diss0}, are electroneutral, but the above discussion indicates that \cref{hydrogen_oxydation_stoi} involves anionic intermediates at the metal-gas interface.
 Since the chemical process in \cref{hydrogen_oxydation_stoi} is catalytic, the anionic intermediates are not permanent, and, by charge conservation, an intermittent charge flux from and to the interface is inevitable.
-The origin of the charge flux from the metal to the interface is the exothermic dissociative electron attachment to the $\mathrm{H_2}$ and $\mathrm{O_2}$ molecules that adsorb from the thermal gas through events such as
+In what follows, this article relies on quantum chemistry models to show that \cref{hydrogen_oxydation_stoi} necessitates intermittent charge transfers from the interface to metal.
+These charge transfers occur at high energy configurations that correlate with the transition states $[``\mathrm{OH^-+H +e}"]^{\sss{\neq}}$ and $[``\mathrm{OH}^-+\mathrm{e}"]^{\sss{\neq}}$.
+The barriers at these transition states are the activation barriers for associative electron detachment events.
+For the associative electron detachment events to proceed, the total energy of the colliding anionic intermediates on the left-hand sides of \cref{Eq:H2O0} must exceed the minimum barrier for electron detachment into the conduction band of the metal from the interface (the middle terms in \cref{Eq:OHI0} and \cref{Eq:H2O0}).